 Higher energy ratings indicate higher fuel efficiency.
 Choosing a high efficiency unit that is slightly more expensive than one with a lower energy rating will often pay off in lower future energy bills.

 As with everything else in life, you get what you pay for in the world of water heaters.
 A less reputable model with a lower price may cost you much more in the end with frequent repair bills and lower energy efficiency.

 Check out the manufacturer’s warranty and any other available warranty.
 Extended warranties may cost somewhat more, but the security of not having to worry if your unit is defective or breaks down is often worth it.

 Step 3: Tankless or Conventional?

 Tankless heaters are technology’s latest answer to age-old plumbing problems.
 Unlike conventional water heaters, tankless units have no storage device.
 Instead, cold water is only routed through a heating element inside the unit when there is a demand for hot water.
 Because heating energy is used only on demand, tankless water heaters are much more energy efficient than their tank counterparts, which consume energy continuously.

 Saving space is another advantage of tankless water heating units: a tankless heater is about the size of the average briefcase.
 The major drawback of tankless units is their high initial price tags.
 Thus, you must weigh the benefits of long term savings against a substantially higher upfront cost.

 Step 4: Who Should You Call?

-When you’re ready to make the switch to newer, more efficient water heater unit, call Collins Comfort Masters Plumbing at [hls_phone_number].
+When you’re ready to make the switch to newer, more efficient water heater unit, call Collins Comfort Masters Plumbing.
 We offer a level of expertise and care that is uncommon among other Phoenix plumbers.